sudotoons/collab-content/ELI5.md

   * Having 60 tabs open at once
   * Refreshing Stack Overflow
   * That one friend who is the “idea guy”
+  * Communicating ideas properly
+  * Being able to help with a field not uniquely your own (ex:) Developer -> Devops
+  * Dependency hell
+  * Fundamental stuff eventually blowing up
+  * Having a sense of humor, but a thick skin too